Sebastian-Barrett/sebsite/Redback Racing.md

 # HV Battery
 <div class="clearfix">
     <img src="/sebsite/images/redback/segment.jpg" class="rightfloat">
     <p class="leftfloat">Our 600V battery was made of 12 segments in series, each with 12 modules in series.
 Each module contains six 18650 cells in parallel packaged with thermal monitoring, voltage taps, and insulative plastic caps.
-To make each segment we used fiberglass boards to physically connect the modules and insulate between copper bus bars going from module to module. </p>
+To make each segment, we used fiberglass boards to physically connect the modules and insulate between copper bus bars going from module to module. </p>
 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/accu.jpg" class="leftfloat">
     <p class="rightfloat">Each segment was housed in a separate compartment in the battery, with aluminium walls and an insulative mica coating.
 The segments all have voltage tap wires and thermal sense wires that get routed to separate PCBs to measure module health.
-The battery management system (BMS) uses voltage and temperate information to control charging, discharging and balancing of the battery.
-If it gets too hot the BMS will tell the ECU to reduce the maximum current draw to help maintain safe temperatures. </p>
+The battery management system (BMS) uses voltage and temperature information to control charging, discharging and balancing of the battery.
+If it gets too hot the BMS will reduce the maximum current draw to help maintain safe temperatures. </p>
 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/cardboard accu.jpeg" class="rightfloat">